geoscan/Esp32Cam/components/buffered_file_transfer/README.md

 It has some FS-related abstraction layers, because it will probably be needed to store files in external RAM or flash.

+# Stages

+BFT component can be conceptualized in the following way.
+The entire process consists of two stages:

+1. Buffering
+2. Transfer

+Each of those stages notify respective components over the appropriate event key (see "buffered_file_transfer/Sub.hpp" for the list of topics).

 # Limitations and ontological constraints

 - Plain file structure is implied, no directories;